The Zerologon vulnerability Microsoft patched in Windows Server last month is actively being exploited in several attacks.

 An attack exploiting this vulnerability would have “a huge impact,” Secura said in its analysis.
 “It basically allows any attacker on the local network (such as a malicious insider or someone who simply plugged in a device to an on-premise network port) to completely compromise the Windows domain.”

 Zerologon is a privilege escalation vulnerability in the Netlogon Remote Protocol (MS-NRPC) used by Windows domain controllers for user- and machine-authentication.
-An unauthenticated attacker with network access to a domain controller would be able to exploit the flaw to completely compromise all Active Directory identity services.
+An unauthenticated attacker with network access to a domain controller would be able to exploit the flaw to completely compromise all Microsoft Entra ID identity services.

 One thing about Zerologon: it doesn't matter if the server is directly connected to the Internet or behind the firewall in its own network.
 Leaving the flaw unpatched is risky, period.
 If the domain controller is accessible from the Internet, that means attacks can be mounted directly, without the attacker first trying to find a way onto the network.
 If the domain controller is not accessible from the Internet, then this becomes a two-stage attack, with the first step being using a different exploit or technique to break into the network.
 Once in, the vulnerable domain controller is easily exploitable.

 The vulnerability is also present in Samba, the file-sharing utility for swapping materials between Linux and Windows systems, since it also relies on the Netlogon protocol.
 Since Zerologon is a protocol-level flaw, any application using the protocol would be vulnerable.